Novampr/Rainbow/README.md

   - Also includes detecting if an item should be displayed handheld by looking at the item's model.
 - Generating a simple bedrock resourcepack for simple 2D items, as well as:
   - Simple custom armour items, by analysing an item's `minecraft:equippable` component and loaded equipment assets.
-  - 3D Java items, by converting the model to a bedrock one, and generating an attachable and animations for it, as well as rendering a custom GUI icon (unlikely to work well as of now).
+  - 3D items (unlikely to work well as of now), by converting the Java model to a bedrock one, and generating an attachable and animations for it, as well as rendering a custom GUI icon.

 Rainbow works by detecting custom items in your inventory, or a container/inventory menu you have opened.
 It analyses the components of detected items, and uses assets from loaded Java resourcepacks to gather information about item models, textures, and more.

-Commands:
+## Usage

+To use Rainbow's generated item mappings, you must use a build of Geyser with support for the v2 item mappings format.
+You can download those [here](https://github.com/geyserMC/geyser/pull/5189).

+To use Rainbow itself, you must install it on your Minecraft client.
+Rainbow adds a few commands to the client.
+Generally, you use them as follows:

-- `/rainbow create <name>` - starts a new pack with the given name.
-The files will be exported in `.minecraft/geyser/<name>` when finished.
-Anything in this directory can be overwritten!
+1. First, start a new pack by running `/rainbow create <name>`, replacing `<name>` with the name of your pack.
+Your resourcepack and item mappings will be exported in the `.minecraft/rainbow/<name>` folder.
+Anything in here can be overwritten!
+2. Once you have created a pack, you can start mapping custom items.
+Mapped custom items will be included in the exported resourcepack and item mappings.
+There are 3 ways to map custom items:
-- `/rainbow map` - creates Geyser mappings for the item stack you are currently holding.
-The stack must have a custom model, and a pack must have been created.
+   - `/rainbow map` - maps the custom item you're currently holding in your hand, if any.
-- `/rainbow mapinventory` - creates Geyser mappings for every applicable item in your inventory.
-A pack must have been created.
-- `/rainbow finish` - finishes the pack, and writes Geyser mappings to disk.
+   - `/rainbow mapinventory` - scans your inventory for custom items, and maps all that are found.
+   - `/rainbow auto inventory` - scans all inventory menus and containers you open for custom items, and maps all that are found.
+This is handy for plugins that offer an inventory menu listing all custom items.
+Use `/rainbow auto stop` to stop the mapping of custom items.
+3. Once you have mapped all of your custom items, use `/rainbow finish` to finish the pack.
+Rainbow will then export the resourcepack and item mappings it has created.

+If you have any questions or run into any problems, please do feel free to ask for support in the Geyser Discord!